 Boys are almost three times more than girls to be diagnosed with ADHD.

 9.8% of white children suffer from ADHD, while 9.5% of black children do.
 However, only 5.5% of Latino children have an ADHD diagnosis.

 In most cases, the younger a child is when he is diagnosed with ADHD, the more severe his symptoms will be.

 Children living in Midwestern states, including Kentucky, Arkansas, and Louisiana have the highest ADHD rates.
 Children in western states, including Nevada, Colorado, Utah, and California have the lowest rates of ADHD.
 The only anomaly is New Jersey, which has the second lowest ADHD rate in the country.

-Research indicates that the disease often runs in families.
+Research indicates that ADHD often runs in families.

-For the majority of individuals, hyperactivity is the most common symptom.
+For the majority of individuals diagnosed with ADHD, hyperactivity is the most common symptom.
 They have trouble sitting still and often fidget, wiggle around, or get up and down over and over again.
 They may also constantly tap their fingers on a desk and their feet on the floor.
 Additional symptoms include:

 Inattentiveness, characterized by getting easily distracted, losing interest in an activity quickly or an inability to complete one task before moving on to another, difficulty remembering or following directions, and making careless mistakes on a regular basis.

 In some cases, physical or verbal aggression may be present.